 When routing packets, TNSR consults the contents of the VRF route table for the interface the packet enters (ingress).
-The VRF route table may contain entries which direct traffic to egress through an interface in the same VRF or even a different VRF.
+The VRF route table may contain entries for destinations which direct traffic to egress through an interface in the same VRF or even a different VRF.

 Note: To egress through a different VRF, add entries to the VRF route table which use a next-hop located in a different VRF.
+If the destination is a directly connected network on another interface add a route with the next hop as 0.0.0.0 along with the target interface.
+This must be added in both directions.
+See the example in Communicate Between VRFs.